Sonia Lawrence

 Research Interests: Public Law, Gender, Race, Critical Race Feminism, Feminism, Equality Law, Charter of Rights and Freedoms

-Graduate Research Supervision (LLM, PhD): Professor Lawrence is currently holding a grant that considers issues of professionalization & identity in the lives of Indigenous lawyers in Canada, and would be particularly interested in candidates with related projects.
-She also works on Canadian constitutional law, particularly although not exclusively in relation to section 15 equality rights, the relationship between law & social change, and bringing anti-racist feminism to law and legal inquiry.
+Graduate Research Supervision (LLM, PhD): Sonia works on Canadian constitutional law, particularly although not exclusively in relation to section 15 equality rights, the relationship between law & social change, and bringing anti-racist / feminist analysis to law and legal inquiry.

 Professor Lawrence is willing to read preliminary proposals from strong students in the areas of interest listed, and comment on interest in supervision prior to submission of an official application.